 - Medical records of all the patients;

 - Electronic recipes;

 - Data about the patients collected from smart devices;

 - Data about healthcare institutions management;

 Finance: Records Management System

 The financial sector generates an enormous amount of sensitive documents that need to be preserved for the smooth operational activity of any institution.
-More than that, the financial sector has higher requirements to the security level of the records and documents that is why SaaS solutions don’t seem to be the option here.
+More than that, the financial sector has higher requirements for the security level of the records and documents, which is why SaaS solutions don’t seem to be an option here.
 Here are some examples of records management systems software in the financial sector:

-Systems that make the work with files balanced are irreplaceable.
-Especially, if the information is the main activity or if the amount of sensitive data is huge.
+Systems that do the work with balanced files are irreplaceable.
+Especially if the information is the main activity or the amount of sensitive data is huge.
 Companies, organizations, and individuals can adhere to custom systems if they need these systems more adapted to their work processes and more secure.
 Though, RMSs are mostly valued for contributing to streamlining processes and eliminating the element of a sudden big loss.